tianxianglan01/DataZCW-Final-Project/README.md

 ## Group Size

 Each group should 2-4 people.
-Effort should be mostly Data Engineering, but at the end, do some actaul Data Science.
+Effort should be mostly Data Engineering, but at the end, do some actual Data Science (some machine learning?).
 So a model, or prediction, or something based on the data that has flowed through the project.